-A penalty may be cancelled if the penalty attached is due to an error made on the tax roll by the Tax Collector, Auditor, or Assessor.
+A penalty may be if the penalty attached is due to an error made on the tax roll by the Tax Collector, Auditor, or Assessor.

-On rare occasions of extenuating circumstances, penalties MAY be cancelled under this code if the failure to make a timely payment is due to a reasonable cause and ALL of the following criteria are met:
+On rare occasions of extenuating circumstances, penalties MAY be canceled under this code if the failure to make a timely payment is due to a reasonable cause and ALL of the following criteria are met:

 - The circumstances were beyond the taxpayer’s control.